meitiv-et/paths/EmissionsCalculator/README.md

 ### Input preparation

-1. `linkVMT.csv` produced by the DynusT parser can use used as is.
+1. `linkVMT.csv` produced by the DynusT parser can use used as is (leave it in the working directory).
 2. The emission rates CSV must be prepared with the following columns whose meaning is parallel to those in the EPA MOVES model
    documentation: